Iteo/theme_tailor/packages/theme_tailor/README.md

 class _$Theme5 {}
 ```

-Encoder for a given field will be choosen based on the closest annotation related to the field in a following order:
+Generator chooses proper lerp function for the given field based on the order:
 - annotation on the field
-- annotation on the class
+- annotation on top of the class
-- property from encoders list in the @Tailor(encoders: []) annotation
+- property from encoders list in the "@Tailor" annotation.

-- if property has no declared encoders and it it is not one of the default supported ones, default lerp function will be applied
-- if encoder is added for one of the supported properties e.g. `Color` this encoder will be used in place of a default one
+Custom supplied encoders override default ones provided by the code generator.
+Unrecognized or unsupported types will use the default lerp function.